 During the current season, the best results of each pilot are totaled by name for the IBSF Ranking List, regardless of the race series or World Championships in which the results were scored.
-It is consulted as an adjusted ranking list to determine the various quotas.
 The "juniors" are highlighted.
-For men's bobsleigh, there is an IBSF Ranking List for the 2-man competition, another for the 4-man competition, and a Combined IBSF Ranking List.
-For the "women" there is only the IBSF Ranking List for the 2-woman bobsleigh competition.
+For men's bobsleigh, there is an IBSF Ranking List for the men's 2-man competition, another for the 4-man competition, and a Combined IBSF Ranking List.